1) Why have you chosen to do this rather than work in private practice or a permanent in-house role?

 3) Why LOD?

-4) What advice would you give to someone thinking about making the jump?
+5) Advice for someone thinking about making the jump?